syedyasirkamal/agileproject/README.md

 > Our team conducted a Sprint Review on 11/11/22.
 We invited a stakeholder (Spanish student, Terri) to attend the meeting with us.
 During the meeting, Uriel Benitez demo'd the product for the stakeholder.

 ### Working Software
 > Our product increment is working software.
-The working software is the publicly accessible landing page of a new webpage.
+The working software is the landing page of a new webpage.
 The working software is publicly accessible and can be found here: http://chidopromos.com/
 >
 > Below is evidence of the working software:
 >